Advergame: History

 Numerous advergames were developed through the 1980s and 1990s for home video game consoles and personal computers, but with the introduction of wide-spread availability of the Internet, browser games became a popular route for advergames.
 Such games were cheaper to produce compared to previous advergames as well as to other traditional advertising routes such as television advertising.
 A Kaiser Family Foundation report in 2006 found that 73% of 96 food product companies had established dedicated sections of their websites with advergames that were targeted at children, with many of these offering multiple advergames.

 The term "advergames" was coined by Anthony Giallourakis in 1999.
-The Internet domain www.advergames.com was purchased that year by Giallourakis and several years later (in 2008), a high quality free web portal showcasing a curated selection of the best browser based advergames was launched.
-This site was considered the premier online player destination for a wide variety of advergames sponsored by some of the most recognized brands in the world.
-Millions of visitors from over 50 nations visited the site's comprehensive directory to come play some of the most entertaining advergames ever created.
-Advergames developers from many nations generated additional seeding for their works through their relationships with Advergames.com.
+The Internet domain www.advergames.com was purchased that year by Giallourakis and several years later (in 2008), a free web portal showcasing a selection of the browser based advergames was launched.

 Advergames moved into mobile games by around 2014, due to the proliferation of mobile devices and their common use by children.

+Roblox, an online game platform and creation system, has been commonly used for advergames for its popularity among younger players and allowance for easy development.
+The Swedish game studio The Gang was founded to create advergames on Roblox for brands.
+Companies have used Roblox for new marketing methods within advergames, such as Walmart, which has sold real products through the platform, and IKEA, which has hired employees for paid work in its virtual store The Co-Worker Game.